${\rm G}_2$-instantons on generalised Kummer constructions: Joyce's generalised Kummer construction

-There is always a unique crepant resolution of $\C^2/G$.
-It can be obtained by a sequence of blow-ups.
-The exceptional divisor $E$ of $X=\wtilde{\C^2/G}$ has irreducible components $\Sigma_1,\ldots,\Sigma_k$.
-By the McKay correspondence \cite{McKay1980}, these components form a basis of $H_2(X,\Z)$ and the matrix with coefficients $C_{ij}=-\Sigma_i\cdot\Sigma_j$ is the Cartan matrix associated with the Dynkin diagram corresponding to $G$ in the ADE classification of finite subgroups of $\SU(2)$.
+\begin{remark} The crepant resolution $\tC{G}$ can be obtained from $\C^2/G$ by a sequence of blow-ups.
+The exceptional divisor $E$ of $X=\smash{\tC{G}}$ has irreducible components $\Sigma_1,\ldots,\Sigma_k$.
+By the McKay correspondence~\cite{McKay1980}, these components form a basis of $H_2(X,\Z)$ and the matrix with coefficients $C_{ij}=-[\Sigma_i]\cdot[\Sigma_j]$ is the Cartan matrix associated with the Dynkin diagram corresponding to $G$ in the ADE classification of finite subgroups of $\SU(2)$. \end{remark}